BeyondTrust - Secure Remote Access and Privileged Access Management

 • Server hardening

-How do you Harden a System?
+How Do You Harden a System?

 You harden a system by reducing the “attack surface,” the combination of all the potential flaws and backdoors in technology can be exploited by threat actors.
-These vulnerabilities can occur in many ways.
-Common attack surface vulnerabilities include:
+These vulnerabilities can occur in many ways across infrastructure and identities.
+Some create direct or indirect escalation pathways that threat actors can use to fast-track attacks.

 • Hardcoded passwords and other credentials stored in plain text files can increase the attack surface in a couple important ways.
 If they are forgotten in deployed code or otherwise publicly exposed, the hardcoded credentials can provide a backdoor into the organization.